princeton-computational-imaging/doppler_nlos/README.md

             radar_left_np # input radar data
-                xxxx.npy # contains a n x 10 array, where n is the total number of radar points, in each row, the first two values are the x,y point location in the car coordicate (m), the third is the Doppler velocity (m/s), the fourth is the amplitude, the fifth is the distance from the sensor (m), the last value is the label for object category and should not be used as method input.
+                xxxx.npy # contains a n x 10 array, where n is the total number of radar points, in each row, the first two values are the x,y point location in the car coordinate (m), the third is the Doppler velocity (m/s), the fourth is the amplitude, the fifth is the distance from the sensor (m), the last value is the label for object category and should not be used as method input.